 Know these details in advance: the airline, gate number, departure time, estimated arrival time, and seat assignment.
 Encourage your teen to write this down on a card, and stick it in a zipper pocket of a jacket or purse, as their phone may be turned off in flight.

 Does a teen under 18 need identification?
 Research reveals some ambiguity.
 To be safe, call the specific airline for their guidelines.

-Bring identification.
-According to the TSA, passengers under 18 are not required to have identification for most flights within the continental United States (check with the specific airline to be sure), but it’s good to have as an extra safety precaution.
+According to the TSA, passengers under 18 are not required to have identification for most flights within the continental United States (but still check with the specific airline to be sure).
+We’d recommend that you take extra safety precaution.
 If your child is old enough to have a driver’s license, bring it along.
 Even a student ID card is better than no identification at all.

 Teach your teenager what to expect going through security, so it’s less stressful when they do it alone.
 They should observe other passengers in front of them and listen to instructions while waiting in line.
 Teens should know the basics: Remove your shoes and jacket before you get to the conveyor belt in security.
 Load all belongings into a bin, including any loose change or keys in your pockets, and place the bin on the conveyer belt.
 Wear clothing and shoes that are easy to get through security: Limit belts, jewelry, and lace-up shoes.
 Double check when leaving security to ensure nothing is left behind.

 Delays and cancellations happen, and flights and connections get missed.
 Discuss ahead of time what your teenager should do in these cases.
 Usually, they should ask for help from airline employees.
 Lastly, be prepared with a charged phone, snacks, and a small amount of money.